|Group||Average MPH||Average Miles||Style|

 |S or 6||12 - 14||15 - 30||New & Casual Riders | Easy Pace|

 Due to club insurance policy clarifications, all participants on RBC rides must be current club members.
 Guests may join a ride one time only as a non-member.

 While we hold rides all year, the seasons run from late March / early April through the end of September.

 RBC organizes a variety of group ride types to meet a range of cyclist objectives including fitness, training, and social fun

 Hunter Woods Shopping Center2304 Hunter Woods PlazaPark in the two far-west lanes near Colts Neck RoadReston, VA 20191

 Art Space Building parking lot750 Center StHerndon, VA 20170

 There are a couple of Sunday rides - one is the Last Sunday Brunch Adventure, similar to the Wednesday Ramble above.
-The other is a training ride, faster pace and longer, and which will start at various locations and may have a stop for breakfast/brunch.
+The other is a longer, endurance training ride which will start at various locations.
 These rides do not take place every week, so be sure to check the events page.